yan-ren/compilers-coursework/README.md

 ## PA2J
 All project files are in ./assignments/PA2J, includes necessary lib to run following tests

-./assignments/java_cup is needed when using pa1-grading.pl, otherwise will see java_cup.runtime.Scanner cannot find
+./assignments/java_cup is needed when using pa1-grading.pl, otherwise will see error: java_cup.runtime.Scanner cannot find
 + Compile lextest program
 ```
 make lexer